TechnoShe/AssetLink/README.md

 Here are the verified links to the deployed addresses:

-run npx hardhat verify --network snowtrace <contract address> <argument>
+run npx hardhat verify --network snowtrace "contract address" "argument"

 - Successfully verified contract RWA on the block explorer.